anna099/hegel/spirit/2-ethical-life.md

 > and secret poison into the vitals of the empire.
 The minds of men were
 > gradually reduced to the same level, the fire of genius was extinguished, and
 > even the military spirit evaporated.[^93]

+Now, in such a spiritless and artificially united world, the only way that individuals can be expected to remain within their community is equally artificial.
+As such, it is not through some sense of cooperation or common interest but through the rule of an **emperor** that individuals are held together in this Roman society.
+The atoms of society are 'collected' (but not quite *united*, perhaps) beneath an 'equally spiritless point': the emperor, 'lord of the world'.[^94] In his *Lectures on the Philosophy of History*, Hegel describes this early form of empire as one wherein 'no moral bond any longer existed; the will of the Emperor was supreme, and before him there was absolute equality.'[^95] The power of this emperor is ultimately arbitrary; though he 'knows himself as an actual god' (think, for example, of the self-obsessed Caligula), his capacity to rule over a spiritless society is only 'formal', and his life is a 'monstrous excess' just as that of the citizens he rules over.[^96] These individuals, Hegel claims in the *Philosophy of History*, are thus left 'entirely emancipated from control, [with] no inward life, no prospective nor retrospective emotions, no repentance, nor hope, nor fear -- not even thought': every condition of their life is purely contingent, bringing nothing but chaos.[^97] This moment is the political analogue to the *climax* of skepticism, wherein any individual's way of living seems as valid as any other's.
+The skeptic's loss of certainty is akin to the Romans' loss of what Montesquieu called *virtue*: the love or value that a citizen places in their state, on the grounds of that state being democratically instituted.[^98]